In time primordial, before there were such things as music, story, or any art,

-In his Description of Greece, the AD seventh-century Greek tourist Pausanias tells of two generations of Muses.
+In his Description of Greece, the second-century AD Greek tourist and geographer Pausanias tells of two generations of Muses.
 The first consists of three elder Muses, daughters of Gaia and Uranus, born as water nymphs on Mount Helicon.

 A second generation, offspring of the god-king Zeus and the memory goddess Mnemosyne, gives us the nine Muses of classical Greek mythology.
 Pausanias has the sisters comfortably installed in their home at the top of Mount Parnassus, one of Greece’s highest peaks.